Lucky-Lance/Lucky-Lance.github.io/index.md

     <p>(CS241)Problem solving and Practice: 95</p>
 </details>

-Link to some of my course projects are available in the following list.
+Links to some of my course projects are available in the following list.

 <details>
     <summary> Course Projects</summary>